Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 Example

-22. What is the probability that none of three zebras, each at a corner of an equilateral triangle and randomly running along its edges, collide when a lion attacks?
+22. What is the probability that none of the three zebras, each at a corner of an equilateral triangle and randomly running along its edges, collide when a lion attacks?

 This question tests your ability to apply mathematical reasoning and probability concepts to solve hypothetical scenarios.
 These skills are vital in data-driven environments like Optiver, where precise calculations and strategic optimizations are crucial.